d2ni3l/BarberShop/README.md

 # BarberShop
 A fake barber shop Project
-This is a fake omline barber shop
+This is a fake online barber shop